marlospomin/yubikey-guide/README.md

 7. Remove and re-insert YubiKey.

 Verify the status with `gpg --card-status` which will list the available Subkeys.

-Your key should now be ready to use, however there are more things to setup (optional).
 #### Configure Touch

 By default, YubiKey will perform cryptographic operations without requiring any action from the user after the key is unlocked once with the PIN.